• Disease Overview

 Affected populations

 The current rate of occurrence for TTP is about 3.7 cases per million people each year.
 One estimate places the overall incidence rate at four of 100,000 individuals.
-Two-thirds of individuals with iTTP cases are women.
-It usually affects people between 20 to 50 years of age but people of any age may be affected.
+Two-thirds of individuals with iTTP are females.
+This condition usually affects people between 20 to 50 years of age, but people of any age may be affected.

-TTP appears to occur more frequently in people who have human immunodeficiency virus (HIV) infection.
+TTP appears to occur more frequently in people who have untreated human immunodeficiency virus (HIV) infection.

 • < Previous section